top of page

 POOR WEATHER CONTINGENCY

 South America and the Andes especially are known for its varied weather conditions.
-Please be prepared for the varying weather conditions and temperatures ranging from hot to cold on the mountain pass.
+Please be prepared for the varying weather conditions and temperatures ranging from extremely hot to cold on the mountain pass.
 The terrain and altitudes along the route will also have an effect of the temperature.

 It is summer in South America when we are cycling across the continent.
 The temperatures can reach 350C at the peak of the day.
 We will advise of the temperature on a day-to-day basis, we will adapt pit stop locations and add in water stops where needed.
 Consider the clothes you are wearing, how you are going to carry enough water and take on the correct amount of salt and electrolytes to stay hydrated, keep your pace steady in the heat and prevent sunburn.

 In all cases, the decision of the Event team is final in these matters.
-We will monitor weather throughout and rest assured that any decision we do make in this regard is only ever made with the safety of event participants at its core.
+We will monitor weather throughout, and rest assured that any decision we do make in this regard is only ever made with the safety of event participants at its core.

 EVACUATION PLANNING

 You have already been made aware that this is a serious undertaking in very remote terrain.
 We have vehicles in support.
 Whilst helicopter evacuation is possible for the most serious of matters, it is not always a-given that a helicopter can fly (night, weather, wind, lack of landing spot or winch capability).
 You need to be fully aware therefore that an evacuation from the event is an extremely serious undertaking, you may be hours away from a suitable hospital facility.
-In the event that such an undertaking is deemed to be required, it may be that YOU become part of the safety system.
-We will reserve the right at all times to call upon members of the Event, alongside crew, to assist in any evacuation activity whatsoever required in order to remedy the situation as quickly and decisively as possible.
+If such an undertaking is deemed to be required, it may be that YOU become part of the safety system.
+We will always reserve the right to call upon members of the Event, alongside crew, to assist in any evacuation activity whatsoever required in order to remedy the situation as quickly and decisively as possible.
 This may involve diverting off the route, assisting with casualty-bearing and load-carrying, or other duties.

 Mitigation of such scenarios is our number one priority.
 Your ability to reduce the risk posed by trauma is key: Taking your time, particularly on bikes, descending rough ground in a carefully controlled manner is all part of this mitigation against injury.
 You must take your time, undertake each event phase very much with a clear understanding of the environment you are in and come to the table with a team mentality on this one.
-That way, we will stay safe and we will mitigate and reduce the risks outlined above.
+That way, we will stay safe, and we will mitigate and reduce the risks outlined above.

 LITTER